House of Paigah: Places Named after the Paigah family

 Vikarabad, a town in Telangana, is named after H.E Viqar-ul-Umra, and the town of Shamshabad, which houses the Rajiv Gandhi International Airport, is also named after The Shams-ul-umra family.
 Moinabad was named after Nawab Moin-Ud-Daula Bahadur Asman Jahi.
-The area of Begumpet was gifted to the Paigah family, when Abul Fateh Khan's son Fakhr uddin Khan was married to the daughter of Nizam Ali Khan, Asaf Jah II Sahebzadi Bashirunissa Begum.
+The area of Begumpet was gifted to the Paigah family, when Abul Fateh Khan's son Fakhr uddin Khan married the daughter of Nizam Ali Khan, Asaf Jah II Sahebzadi Bashirunissa Begum.
 Basheerbagh is named after H E Sir Asman Jah Bahadur Basheer ud Daula.

 Zaheerabad in Telangana is named after Nawab Zahir Yar Jung, Amir e Paigah Asman Jah.

-Paigah Deodis
+Paigah Deodis and Estate

 The Paigah noblemen were known for their residences, usually known as Devdis.
 Bashir Bagh Palace belonged to Sir Asman Jah, a Paigah Amir and Prime Minister of Hyderabad (1887–1893).
 Sir Vicar-ul-Umra, the Paigah Amir and the then prime minister of Hyderabad state 1894–1901 (also officiated as prime minister in 1893) presented Falaknuma palace in 1897, easily one of the most opulent palaces in the country, to the sixth Nizam, Mir Mahbub Ali Khan.